MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-overview.md

 ## Safeguard your business

 Safeguard your business with best-in-class security and compliance features.
 Microsoft 365 for frontline workers offers identity and access management, threat and information protection, and security management.
 Manage identities and access with [Microsoft Entra ID](/entra/fundamentals/whatis).
-Reinforce secure access management across endpoints and devices with [Microsoft Intune](/mem/intune/fundamentals/what-is-intune).
+Simplify and reinforce secure access management across endpoints and devices with [Microsoft Intune](/mem/intune/fundamentals/what-is-intune).

 <!-- ## Safeguard your business